kamon-io/kamon-cassandra/kamon-cassandra-client/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.kamon/kamon-cassandra_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.kamon/kamon-cassandra_2.12)

+The `kamon-cassandra` module brings bytecode instrumentation to trace jdbc-compatible database requests

 The <b>kamon-cassandra</b> module requires you to start your application using the Kanela Agent.
 Kamon will warn you at startup if you failed to do so.

-The bytecode instrumentation provided by the `kamon-cassandra-client` module hooks into the Cassandra Driver to automatically gather Metrics and start and finish Spans for requests that are issued within a trace.
+The bytecode instrumentation provided by the `kamon-cassandra` module hooks into the Cassandra Driver to automatically start and finish Spans for requests that are issued within a trace.
 This translates into you having metrics about how the requests you are doing are behaving.

 ### Getting Started